kovidgoyal/calibre/manual/faq.rst

     and so starts up with an empty library instead.
 To remedy this, do a right-click on the calibre icon in the calibre toolbar and select Switch/create library.
 Click the little blue icon to select the new location of your calibre library and click OK.
-If you dont know the new location search your computer for the file :file:`metadata.db`.
+If you don't know the new location search your computer for the file :file:`metadata.db`.

   * Your metadata.db file was deleted/corrupted.
 In this case, you can ask